kivkivov/Celeste-Superdash-Resources/hardrooms.md

 **Right Dash Curved Down**

 Start the dash from higher so you can give your dash more time to curve down.
+When you land, dash down on the cloud so you don't slip off.

    </details>